July 17, 2025

 How to Install Google Tag Manager on your Website

-Updated: January 2nd, 2022.
 Even though this topic might sound way too basic for some of you, remember that there are nuances you should keep in mind.
-In this blog post, I’ll describe several ways how to install Google Tag Manager on a website, highlighting the pros and cons of each option.
+In this blog post, I’ll describe several ways to install Google Tag Manager on a website, highlighting the pros and cons of each option.

 Create a Google Tag Manager Account

-Just like with any other Google’s product, you will use the same Google account for Tag Manager.
-So if you’re already on Gmail (Google Ads, Google Analytics, etc.) you will be automatically logged in to Google Tag Manager.
+Just like with any other Google product, you will use the same Google account for Tag Manager.
+So, if you’re already on Gmail (Google Ads, Google Analytics, etc.), you will be automatically logged in to Google Tag Manager.
 If not, create a Google account first (I will not show that procedure, so you’re on your own here ).

 Once you log in, you’ll be asked to create a new Google Tag Manager account and a new container.

-Google Tag Manager account works the same as the Google Analytics account, usually, it’s for a company/business/client, while a container is usually for a website or application.
+A Google Tag Manager account works the same as a Google Analytics account.
+Usually, it’s for a company/business/client, while a container is usually for a website or application.
 A single container can contain many tags, triggers, and variables.

 However, if there are several websites that belong to a single business and their structure is very similar (plus, their tracking implementation is similar), feel free to use one container on multiple websites.
 I have written more about this topic here.